Scott

 Sterilizer:

-I plumbed the UV sterilizer into the tank between the
+I plumbed the UV sterilizer into the

 chiller and return manifold.
 It only comes on once a week for 4 hours and